-IV.
-LONG-TERM SUSPENSION
+III.
+IV.LONG-TERM SUSPENSION

-A student may be suspended from attendance for more than ten_11 to 45 school days after written notice is provided to the student and his/her parent/guardian of the proposed action and the reason therefore, and of the right to a hearing before the School Board or the Superintendent or his/her designee.
-The decision of the Superintendent or his/her designee may be appealed to the full School Board within five (5) business days of receipt of the Superintendent's or designee's decision.
-Such appeal shall be decided by the School Board within thirty 30 days of receipt of the appeal.
+A student may be suspended from attendance for more than ten_11 to 45 school days after written notice is provided to the student and his/her parent/guardian of the proposed action and the reason therefore and of the right to a hearing before the School Board or the Superintendent or his/her designee.
+The decision of the Superintendent or his/her designee may be appealed to the full School Board within 5 business days of receipt of the Superintendent's or designee's decision.
+Such appeal shall be decided by the School Board within thirty-30 days of receipt of the appeal.

-Any such The written notice of a suspension for 11 to 45 school days should state includes notification of the length of suspension and shall provides information concerning the availability of community-based educational, alternative education, or intervention programs.
-Such notice shall also states that the student is eligible to return to regular school attendance upon expiration of the suspension or to attend an appropriate alternative education program approved by the School Board during or upon the expiration of the suspension.
-During any period of suspension greater than ten (10) school days, ACPS will provide the student with academic and support services.
-Each student's program of services will be determined by the Superintendent or designee, and may include, but not be limited to, online learning platforms, in-home instruction (or instruction provided at an alternate location), and social/emotional supports related to the behavior.
-The costs of any community-based educational, alternative education, or intervention program that is not a part of the educational program offered by the school division that the student may attend during his/her suspension shall be borne by the parent/guardian of the student.
+Any such written notice should state the length of suspension and shall provide information concerning the availability of community based educational, alternative education, or intervention programs.
+Such notice shall also state that the student is eligible to return to regular school attendance upon expiration of the suspension or to attend an appropriate alternative education program approved by the School Board during or upon the expiration of the suspension.
+The costs of any community based educational, alternative education, or intervention program that is not a part of the educational program offered by the school division that the student may attend during his/her suspension shall be borne by the parent/guardian of the student.

-A long-term suspension may extend beyond a 45-school-day period but shall not exceed 364 calendar days if (i.) the offense is one described in Va.
-Code §§ 22.1-277.07 or 22.1-277.08 or involves serious bodily injury or (ii.) the School Board or Superintendent or designee finds that aggravating circumstances exist, as defined by the Virginia Department of Education.
+A long-term suspension may extend beyond a 45-school-day period but shall not exceed 364 calendar days if (i) the offense is one described in Va.
+Code §§ 22.1-277.07 or 22.1-277.08 or involves serious bodily injury or (ii) the School Board or Superintendent or designee finds that aggravating circumstances exist, as defined by the Virginia Department of Education.